franzflasch/gcc-build-tools/README.md

-# GCC toolchain build script
+# GCC crosstoolchain build script

 This is a script to build GCC toolchains targeting the following architectures
 - linux: